ember-learn/ember-jsonapi-docs/README.md

 1. From the `ember-jsonapi-docs` directory, run `./generate-local.sh yui ember 2.18.0`.
 This command runs the Ember documentation build, generates jsonapi output, and copies it to the `ember-api-docs` directory.
 To build ember data documentation, run `./generate-local.sh yui ember-data 2.17.2`.
     - If your `rev-index/ember-X.X.X.json` file fails to generate, make sure you have all dependencies installed for the ember.js repo
     - If you are debugging failed builds, periodically clear out the contents of the `tmp` directory, and run the script again.
 Past failed runs can cause subsequent runs to fail in unexpected ways.\_
+1. Run `yarn server` in this app to serve the content locally.
-1. Run the API app with the newly generated local data by running `API_HOST=http://localhost:4200 ember s` in the `ember-api-docs` directory.
+1. Run the API app with the newly generated local data by running `API_HOST=http://localhost:5050 ember s` in the `ember-api-docs` directory.